KHortonMC/L01-Dancer/README.md

 # L01-Dancer
-A hello Unity lab demonstrating a dancer character.

 “Why do we dance together?
 To heal, to remember, to say: we speak a common language, we exist, and we are free.” https://youtu.be/dpCBMwAweDI?si=1CvRF1ssOD21Zbi7